estebanmunchjones2019/nodemailer-form-article/Readme.md

 #### Let's finally write the cloud function

-All the cloud functions we wanna use must be exported from `/functions/index.js` file.
-As this project only has one function, let's define it and export it right in that file.
+All the cloud functions we wanna use must be exported from `functions/index.js` file.
+As this project only has one function, let's define it and export it inside that file.

-As a note, when you have multiple functions, it's better to create different files for them, and import & export them from `/functions/index.js`.
+As a note, when you have multiple functions, it's better to create different files for them, and import & export them inside `functions/index.js`.

-To email is gonna be send using **[Nodemailer](https://nodemailer.com/about/)**, a module, that we're already installed, for Node.js applications to allow easy as cake email sending ;)
+To email is gonna be send using **[Nodemailer](https://nodemailer.com/about/)**, a module, that we've already installed, for Node.js applications to allow easy as cake email sending ;)

-So, let's write and export the cloud function in `/functions/index.js`:
+So, let's write and export the cloud function inside `functions/index.js`:

 ````javascript
 //functions/index.js